-'Disgustingly bullied and helpless': Woman behind Northland lockdown speaks out
+'Disgustingly bullied': Woman who sparked Northland lockdown speaks

 "She requested travel exemptions and gave them reasons we were going ... she had me down as an employee or assistant," the woman said.

-Police told NZME this week that after a thorough investigation was conducted into the pair's journey across the alert level 4 boundary.
+Police told NZME this week that after a thorough investigation was conducted into the pair's journey across the alert level 4 boundary no charges would be laid.

 Asked today he or anyone else in Government would apologise today to the pair, Hipkins said.